-As has already been mentioned, phase identification from powder diffraction data generally requires the availabilty of a so-called "reference pattern database".
-In many cases, this is the PDF database provided by ICDD.
-However, there are also alternative sources of reference patterns, like the COD database delivered with Match!, the previous ICSD/Retrieve versions, or even your own diffraction data, or even data from the literature.
+Phase analysis using powder diffraction data typically requires the availabilty of a so-called "reference pattern database".
+In many cases, this is one of the PDF database products provided by the ICDD.
+However, there are also alternative sources of reference patterns, like the COD database delivered with Match!, your own diffraction data, or even data from the literature.

 Once you have created your user database file (*.mtu), the procedure to use it as reference database is pretty similar to the one using an old PDF-2 version:

 First, you have to tell Match! that you would like to apply a user database, by marking the corresponding option in the middle of the Create Reference Database dialog.
 Afterwards, you have to select the location of the *.mtu file, by pressing the button "Select user database file (*.mtu)" to the right of the corresponding input line "Location:".

 A "File Open" dialog will be displayed in which you have to select the mtu-file in which your user data are stored.
 Afterwards, press "Open" to select the file/directory and return to the "Create Reference Database" dialog.
 The location of the mtu-file will now be displayed in the corresponding input box.